Last updated: 14 December 2023 & medically reviewed by Dr. Samantha Miller

 Alcohol is a legal beverage consumed in many forms, most commonly wine, beer, and spirits.
 In low doses, alcohol can lower anxiety and inhibitions, promoting a relaxed state.
 It acts as a depressant in larger quantities and can cause loss of motor function, slurred speech, and short-term memory loss.

 According to the National Survey on Drug Use and Health (NSDUH), in 2019, over 60% of Americans admitted to having drunk alcohol in the past year, though most would not say they had an alcohol problem.
-It is possible to consume alcohol without being an alcoholic; however, if your life is negatively affected by alcohol, you may have an alcohol use disorder (AUD).
+It is possible to consume alcohol without being an alcoholic; however, if your life is negatively affected by alcohol, you may have an alcohol use disorder (AUD) or addiction.

 There is a high possibility that you have come across the terms alcoholic and alcoholism at some point.
 These terms are widely used to describe someone who has an alcohol use problem and for most people, it is considered the correct terminology for alcohol addiction.
 However, medical professionals and addiction specialists have been moving away from this term for years.